 He gave a watery little laugh that was as creepy as it was repelling.
 “It’s going to work.
 I know it is…I just can’t do it any longer.”
 He was crying again.
 Olivia couldn’t keep up with his mood changes.

-“But I had to tell you because I really didn’t want to hurt you.
+“But I had to tell you, because I really didn’t want to hurt you.
 It’s just that I can’t fight them any longer.
 I’m just so tired of them.
-So tired…I just want them to leave me alone…” More tears.
+So tired…I just want them to leave me alone….”
+More tears.
 He sniffed and cleared his throat.
 “You’re no annax.
 We both know that.
 You don’t have a connection any more than we do, so really, you don’t deserve this, because you’re one of us.
-But those images keep coming, they wouldn’t listen!”
+But those images kept coming, They wouldn’t listen!”

 He shuffled closer and Olivia felt her stomach contract with fear.
 “But I have a plan, see?”
-He giggled and it went on for so long, Olivia wondered if he had finally lost what was left of his mind.
-“It’s a great plan and it’s going to work.
+He giggled for an eternity.
+Olivia wondered if he had finally lost what was left of his mind.
+“It’s a great plan, and it’s going to work.
 I know it!
 And that’s where you come in.
 I have to hurt you, you see.
 It’s the only way they’ll leave me alone.
 So, I’ve sent your boyfriend a little present and I’m pretty sure that’ll satisfy them.
 I just wanted you to understand why I had to do it.
 I’ve really suffered enough.”

 With an inhuman effort, Olivia managed to open her mouth.
 “You…deserve everything they’ve done to you and more.”
 Her voice was a hoarse whisper, but he heard her.

 Just like she had hoped, he broke into a rage and came at her.
-His furious curses were the last thing she heard in a long time.
+His furious curses were the last thing she heard.

 THE cell was freezing.

 By all rights, something the size of a closet should warm up easily enough, but this jail was perpetually icy.
 Worse, it was also clammy.
-Natalie hadn’t expected a king-sized bed or silk sheets but the cramped, moldy and freezing space was beyond horrid.
+Natalie hadn’t expected a king-sized bed or silk sheets, but the cramped, moldy, and freezing space was beyond horrid.

 It truly was like a closet, except for the heavy door.
-It was claustrophobic small and had no furniture or windows.
-Inside the tiny room, there was no furniture —not even a window.
-The only other inhabitant of the space, except for Natalie, was a lonely water bucket.
+It was claustrophobic, small and lacked furniture or windows.
+The only other inhabitant of the space was a lonely water bucket.

 The cell was also incredibly dirty.
-The floor was stained and slimy and the walls wet and moldy.
-Out of sheer disgust, Natalie refused to sit on the dirt, but, hours later, exhaustion won over disgust and she sat against the cleanest corner she could find.
+The floor was stained and slimy, the walls wet and moldy.
+Out of sheer disgust, Natalie refused to sit on the dirt at first, but, exhaustion eventually won over disgust.
+So she sat against the cleanest corner she could find.

-Sitting let her rest but it didn’t do much about the cold.
+Sitting let her rest, but it didn’t do much about the cold.
 When her teeth started chattering, Natalie tried doing push-ups and lunges.
 That didn’t last.
 The sweat she generated cooled her body as soon as she stopped and she realized her efforts were counter-productive.
-So, she sat back down in her corner and waited for them to come and get her.
-And, while she waited, she worried.
+She sat back down in her corner and waited for them to come and get her.
+And while she waited, she worried.